 If you are being falsely accused of domestic violence or a similar issue, you may want to look into the individual's motives.
 On the one hand, they might be trying to get even for an argument that may have taken place, or maybe they are seeking to end the relationship.
 Another reason that someone may falsely accuse you of domestic violence is to game the system.
 An individual may seek to separate you from your child, limit your time with your child, or gain financial benefits.
 If you do find out your accuser’s motive, we recommend you contact a lawyer and discuss your potential case.

 If you or someone you know has been accused of domestic violence, we’re here to help answer your questions.
-Lokken & Associates, P.C. may be able to help.
+Lokken & Putnam, P.C. may be able to help.
 Please contact us at (801) 829-9783.